16 Milwaukee Nicknames and the Reasons for Them

 Third Coast

-It's commonplace to refer to the USA as having three coasts: the West Coast, the East Coast, and the Third Coast.
-The Third Coast is most often used to describe the Great Lakes region.
+It is commonplace to refer to the US as having three coasts: the West Coast, the East Coast, and the Third Coast.
+The Third Coast refers to the Great Lakes region, which encompasses the five Great Lakes: Superior, Michigan, Huron, Erie, and Ontario.

 Paulo Nabas/Shutterstock.com